How Much Does it Cost to Refinish Hardwood Floors?

 Prepare the floor for refinishing by repairing the damaged areas, cleaning it thoroughly, and making sure that it is completely dry and free of dust.
 It may be necessary to treat deep stains individually before refinishing the floor.
 Replace boards that have broken or fallen off.
 Nailheads protruding above the wood will need to be counter-sunk.
 To allow sanding equipment to reach the wall edges, most contractors remove baseboard shoe moldings.

-The Daunting Task of Heavy Duty Sanding
+The Daunting Task of Sanding Hardwood Floors

 After the sanding and finishing are complete, the moldings are replaced.
-During sanding, the flooring surface is ground down to the point where any blemishes or treatment has penetrated the surface.
-In most cases, this procedure is done with a walk-behind power sander fitted with a sanding disc or screen.
+During sanding, the flooring surface is sanded down to the point where any blemishes or treatment has penetrated the surface.
+In most cases, this procedure is done with a walk-behind power sander fitted with a sanding disc or belt.
 A belt sander or edging sander is usually used for edgework.
 Several passes of progressively finer sandpaper are usually required for sanding.
 Sanded floors are thoroughly vacuumed and cleaned after sanding.
 It is important to understand that some deep scratches, water damage, pet stains, or gouges may not be removed with traditional sanding.
 It entirely depends on how far the damage goes.
 For severely neglected floors, the finished result may be a noticeable improvement in appearance, but it may not be as flawless as a new installation.

 The floor will resemble new, untreated wood once it has been sanded.
 Many people prefer to finish bare wood directly with a surface finish depending on the species.
 A variety of dyes and stains can also be applied before a surface finish to color the wood.
 Typically, wood stains are oil- or water-based and are applied with a cloth or staining pad.